Q: Where is your service available?

 This pdf file is written in plain English.
 It will show you (1) how to get the best possible accuracy from your cell phone or other mobile device and (2) how to use the online map link we produce even if there is no cell coverage on your land.

 Q: What do I do with the .gpx file I receive?

 A: You do not need to put that file online.
 Instead, just save it on your harddrive.
-Use this file if you want to load the corner coordinates into a Garmin or other handheld GPS.
+Use your GPX file if you want to load the corner coordinates into a Garmin or other handheld GPS.